Maker of keyboard apps for the blind sues Apple, claiming anticompetitive behavior

 Then, when the app finally found success, it was undercut by “copycat and scam applications” that used allegedly fake App Store reviews to boost downloads, according to the suit.
-FlickType is also suing Apple for fraud.
+FlickType also is suing Apple for fraud.

-“Apple’s promise to help developers build, test, market, and distribute their products and grow their business through a secure, trusted, and accessible marketplace is just a façade designed to wrongfully entice developers to the App Store,” the lawsuit says.
+“Apple’s promise to help developers build, test, market, and distribute their products and grow their business through a secure, trusted, and accessible marketplace is just a facade designed to wrongfully entice developers to the App Store,” the lawsuit says.

 Apple did not respond to requests for comment.

 The developers of FlickType are the latest to come out swinging against the powerful tech giant and its App Store, the exclusive distribution method for software on iPhones, iPads and Apple Watches.
 From Blix, the little-known developer of email software, to Epic Games, the maker of video game Fortnite, companies operating on the App Store are taking Apple to court and joining coalitions aimed at forcing the $2 trillion company to allow competing app stores.
-Blix and Epic are part of the Coalition for App Fairness, which has argued Apple should be forced to allow alternative app stores and payment systems.
+Blix and Epic are part of the Coalition for App Fairness, which has argued that Apple should be forced to allow alternative app stores and payment systems.

 Apple has so far escaped the fate of its big tech brethren such as Google and Facebook, which are facing massive antitrust lawsuits brought by the U.S. government.
 But competition probes focused on the App Store loom.
 The U.S. Department of Justice and state attorneys general began a probe of the company last summer.